IEEE-VIS-Arts-Program/2024/source/contributions/1077-city_pulse.md

 - name: Yutong Yang
   affiliation: Shanghai Jiao Tong University
   location: Shanghai, China
+  bio: "She is an idea proposer, currently a third-year master's student with interest in the intersection of data science, art and humanities.
+She loves visualization for its inclusiveness and creativity, and is willing to delve into the related research field.
+For more information: <a href='https://yutong-yang.github.io'>yutong-yang.github.io</a>."
+  headshot: /images/headshots/yutong-yang.jpg
 - name: Jing Chen
   affiliation: Nanjing University of the Arts, NUA School of Design
   location: Nanjing, China